rawich/rawich/README.md

 - 👋 Hi, I’m @rawich
-- 👀 I’m interested in ...
+- 👀 I’m interested in being healthy, alpine skiing, outdoor activities, personal finance, and investing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how startup can be successful.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ways to stay active during off ski season.
 - 📫 How to reach me ... https://twitter.com/rawich

 <!---